emard/ulx3s-misc/examples/eth/rmii/proj/README.md

 # ETH RMII LAN8720

-Simple HEX packet sniffer and sender.
+Simple ethernet packet sniffer and sender.
-Packets will be shown at LCD display.
+Packet content will be shown in HEX on LCD display.
-By pressing BTN1 it will send a fixed ARP reply.
+By pressing BTN1 a fixed ARP reply will be sent.

-# usage
+# Usage

 Plug LAN8720 module to GP-GN 9-13, align GND=GND and VCC=3.3V.
 Plug ST7789 7-pin LCD display to 7-pin header, align GND and VCC too.